HQ20/contracts/contracts/drafts/lists/README-RankedList.md

 # Lists

-This is an Ethereum project that implements an ordered doubly linked list (https://en.wikipedia.org/wiki/Linked_list).
+This is an Ethereum project that implements an ranked doubly linked list (https://en.wikipedia.org/wiki/Linked_list).

 # Terminology
 Object: Objects are linked to each other and together they are a Linked List